moscajs/mosca/README.md

     --http-bundle                    serve a MQTT.js-based client at /mqtt.js on HTTP --https-bundle                   serve a MQTT.js-based client at /mqtt.js on HTTPS --only-http                      start only an mqtt-over-websocket server
-    -c, --config <c>                 the config file to use (override every other option) -d, --db <path>                  the path were to store the database -v, --verbose                    set the bunyan log to INFO
+    --disable-stats                  disable the publishing of stats under /$SYS -c, --config <c>                 the config file to use (override every other option) -d, --db <path>                  the path were to store the database -v, --verbose                    set the bunyan log to INFO